 Listen to Your Anxious Teens When They Speak

-One of the most important parts of homeschooling is listening.
-Teens with anxiety often have insights about what triggers stress or what learning methods work best for them.
-Involving them in decisions about their learning builds trust, boosts confidence, and helps you create a plan that actually works.
+One of the most important parts of homeschooling teens with anxiety is simply learning to listen.
+Teens who struggle with anxiety often know more than we realize about what triggers their stress and what learning environments feel safest for them.
+When we take the time to involve them in decisions about their education, it builds trust, strengthens connections, and helps create a plan that actually works in real life—not just on paper.

 Giving Homeschooling My Anxious Teens a Try